Amirhossein-Nayebi/Nordic-Vehicle-Dataset/TestFFD/ReadMe.md

     wsl --update
     wsl --install -d ubuntu-18.04

-After installing Ubuntu 18.04 and creating a user, you need to install C++ version of OpenCV 3.2 library:
+After installing Ubuntu 18.04 and creating a user, you need to install the C++ version of OpenCV 3.2 library:

     sudo apt-get update
     sudo apt-get install libopencv-dev